cockpit-project/cockpit/test/README.md

                    the Chrome Debug Protocol, on the given port.
 Don't use this with parallel tests.

+    TEST_BROWSER  What browser should be used for testing.
+Currently supported values:
+                     "chromium"
+                     "firefox"
+                  "chromium" is the default.

 In addition, you can also set the `cockpit.bots.images-data-dir` variable with `git config` to the location to store the (unprepared) virtual machine images.
 This takes precedence over `TEST_DATA`.
 For example: